For Modest Male Patients

 4.)
 If possible, take along a trusted person

 genital or rectal exams.
-This helps in regards to potential
+This mitigates the possibility of abuse

-If the doctor refuses to allow the accompanying person—leave.
+and recommendations given.
+If the doctor refuses to allow the

 5.)
 If anything is uncomfortable